aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pivotfield/_index.md

 ### insertBlankRow {#insertBlankRow--}

 Indicates whether to insert a blank line after each item.
+Only for row fields.

 ```javascript
 insertBlankRow : boolean;